PTaylor18/Machine-Learning-Summer-Code/README.md

 # Machine-Learning-Summer-Code
 Repository containing code for my learning of classical and quantum machine learning with help from the QuDOS group at the University of Exeter.

 Classical models include a convolutional neural network for classification of the MNIST dataset using TensorFlow.
-Quantum models include a variational quantum classifier, quantum convolutional neural network and a fully connected quantum neural network using the [Yao Quantum](https://yaoquantum.org/) package for Julia with a goal to compare performance of the three QML architectures with multiple simple datasets.
+Quantum models include a quantum kernel with support vector classification in Qiskit, a variational quantum classifier, quantum convolutional neural network and a fully connected quantum neural network using the [Yao Quantum](https://yaoquantum.org/) package for Julia with a goal to compare performance of the three QML architectures with multiple simple datasets.

 ## Models